-Considering three major issues of Content Delivery, Content Creation, and Content Description, following features can be assumed as important requirements in a multimedia presentation system (Arya and Hamidzadeh, 2002):
+Considering three major issues of Content Delivery, Content Creation, and Content Description, following features can be assumed as important requirements in a multimedia presentation system:

-- 1- Streaming, i.e. continuously receiving/displaying data - 2- Structured Content Description, i.e. a hierarchical way to provide information about the required content from high level scene description to low level moves, images, and sounds - 3- Content Creation (Generalized Decoding), i.e. creating the displayable content based on the input.
-This can be decoding a compressed image or making new content based on the provided textual description. - 4- Component-based Architecture, i.e. the flexibility to rearrange the system components, and use new ones as long as a certain interface is supported.

-- 5- Compatibility, i.e. the ability to use and work with widely accepted industry standards in multimedia systems. - 6- Minimized Database of audio/visual footage.
+- Streaming, i.e. continuously receiving/displaying data - Structured Content Description, i.e. a hierarchical way to provide information about the required content from high level scene description to low level moves, images, and sounds - Generalized Decoding, i.e. creating the displayable content based on the input.
+This can be decoding a compressed image or making a new image as requested. - Component-based Architecture, i.e. the flexibility to rearrange the system components, and use new ones as long as a certain interface is supported. - Compatibility, i.e. the ability to use and work with widely accepted industry standards in multimedia systems. - Minimized Database of audio/visual footage.

 The technological advances in multimedia systems, speech/image processing, and computer graphics, and also new applications specially in computer-based games, telecommunication, and online services, have resulted in a rapidly growing number of publications regarding these issues.
 These research achievements, although very successful in their objectives, mostly address a limited subset of the above requirements.
 A comprehensive framework for face animation is still in conceptual stages.
+The ShowFace system, proposed in this paper, is a step toward such a framework.
+In Section 2, some of the related works are briefly reviewed.
+The basic concepts and structure of ShowFace system are discussed in Section 3 to 5.
+Some experimental results and conclusions are the topics of Sections 6 and 7, respectively.